emmaklint/pepp-website/README.md

 # pepp-website
-Website and blog built with Gatsby, styled components and Contentful
+Website and blog built with Gatsby, styled components and Wordpress